dpreussler/android-gluten/README.md

 AsyncLogger : moves all logging into background thread (might be useful in combination with FileLogger)

+CrashlyticsLogger: sends exceptions that where logged to crashlytics as caught crash)

+NewRelicLogger: sends exceptions that where logged to NewRelic as Network errors (there is no better way for now in API)

-Log : has the same "interface" as android.util.Log so that only the package has to be changed
+Log : has the same "interface" as android.util.Log so that only the package has to be changed with one additional initializer method:
 Log.initLogger() excepts any of the loggers above

 example: